Let’s assume you’re looking for alternatives to a product like VEED, and you type “veed alternatives” into Google.

 Plus, the SERPs for certain keywords will look increasingly similar; something we’re already witnessing in the SaaS industry, but if a large number of people use ChatGPT to come up with their title tags, this phenomenon will escalate.

-For instance, if we use the tool to come up with a title for a list post on “email marketing platforms”, these are some of the ideas it comes up with:
+Going back to ChatGPT, if we use the tool to come up with a title for a list post on “email marketing platforms”, for example, these are some of the ideas it comes up with:

 As you can see, they’re not too different from each other, and none of them demonstrate something unique, especially experience or expertise.